History of Mexico: Struggle between liberals and conservatives, 1855–1876

-French intervention and Second Mexican Empire (1861–1867)

-In 1862, the country was invaded by France which sought to collect debts that the Juárez government had defaulted on, but the larger purpose was to install a ruler under French control.
-They chose a member of the Habsburg dynasty, which had ruled Spain and its overseas possessions until 1700.
+In 1862, the country was invaded by France sought to collect debts that the Juárez government had defaulted on.
+Still, the larger purpose was to install a ruler under French control.
 Archduke Ferdinand Maximilian of Austria was installed as Emperor Maximilian I of Mexico, with support from the Catholic Church, conservative elements of the upper class, and some indigenous communities.

-Although the French suffered an initial defeat (the Battle of Puebla on May 5, 1862, now commemorated as the Cinco de Mayo holiday), the French eventually defeated the Mexican army and set Maximilian on the throne.
+The French faced an initial setback at the Battle of Puebla on May 5, 1862 (commemorated today as Cinco de Mayo).
+However, they later overcame the Mexican army and established Maximilian of Habsburg as Emperor of Mexico.
 The Mexican-French monarchy set up administration in Mexico City, governing from the National Palace.

-Maximilian's consort was Empress Carlota of Mexico and they chose Chapultepec Castle as their home.
-Maximilian has been praised by some historians for his liberal reforms, his desire to help the people of Mexico, and his refusal to desert his loyal followers.
-Some accused him of exploiting the nation's resources for themselves and their allies, including favoring the plans of Napoleon III to exploit the mines in the northwest of the country and to grow cotton.
+Maximilian has been noted by some historians for implementing liberal reforms and expressing a genuine desire to improve the welfare of the Mexican population.
+However, others have criticized his administration, alleging it exploited Mexico's resources to benefit French interests and allies, including favoring the plans of Napoleon III to exploit the mines in the northwest of the country and to grow cotton.

-Maximilian was a liberal, a fact that Mexican conservatives seemingly did not know when he was chosen to head the government.
-He favored the establishment of a limited monarchy that would share power with a democratically elected congress.
+Maximilian favored establishing a limited monarchy to share power with a democratically elected congress.
 This was too liberal for conservatives, while liberals refused to accept any monarch, considering the republican government of Benito Juárez as legitimate.
-This left Maximilian with few enthusiastic allies within Mexico.
-Meanwhile, Juárez remained head of the republican government.
-He continued to be recognized by the United States, which was engaged in its Civil War (1861–65) and at that juncture was in no position to aid Juárez directly against the French intervention until 1865.

-France never made a profit in Mexico and its Mexican expedition grew increasingly unpopular.
-Finally in the spring of 1865, after the US Civil War was over, the US demanded the withdrawal of French troops from Mexico.
+Meanwhile, Juárez continued to be recognized by the United States, which was engaged in its Civil War (1861–65) and at that juncture was in no position to aid Juárez directly against the French intervention until 1865.
+France never made a profit in Mexico, and its Mexican expedition grew increasingly unpopular.
+After the US Civil War, the US demanded the withdrawal of French troops from Mexico.
+At the end of the American Civil War, Secretary of State William Seward was instrumental in negotiations with France, and worked with Napoleon III to withdraw French troops from Mexico.
+Seward's diplomacy helped prevent the French from allying with the Confederacy.
 Napoleon III quietly complied.
-In mid-1867, despite repeated Imperial losses in battle to the Republican Army and ever decreasing support from Napoleon III, Maximilian chose to remain in Mexico rather than return to Europe.
-He was captured and executed along with two Mexican supporters, immortalized in a famous painting by Édouard Manet.
-Juárez remained in office until his death in 1872.
+In mid-1867, despite repeated Imperial losses in battle to the Republican Army and ever-decreasing support from Napoleon III, Maximilian chose to remain in Mexico rather than return to Europe.
+He was captured and executed along with two Mexican supporters.
+Juárez remained in office until he died in 1872.